About Abu Dhabi International Airport (AUH)

 Bus: The 24-hour, air-conditioned A1 bus (tel: +971 800 88888; www.dot.abudhabi.ae) operates from all three terminals to various stops in the city centre, including the City Air Terminal, with departures every 40 minutes.
 Journey time is around 45 minutes, depending on traffic, and the single fare is AED4.
 However, Etihad premium passengers can take advantage of complimentary coach transport into Abu Dhabi, Al Ain and Dubai.

-There are numerous ATMs, bureaux de change and full-service banks located in all three terminals.
+There are numerous ATMs and full-service banks located in all three terminals.
+Travelex desks operate in the Arrivals Hall and in Terminal 1 and 3.

 There is a wide selection of full-service restaurants, fast food outlets and cafés offering the full range of international and Arabic cuisine both airside and landside in all three terminals.

-AUH's retail offerings rival those of Dubai; the airport has a large range of shops showcasing international brands as well as a comprehensive selection of duty free goods.
-There is also a large landside shopping centre attached to Terminal 1.
+Abu Dhabi International Airport has a large range of shops showcasing international brands as well as a comprehensive selection of duty free goods.

-Free luggage trolleys are widely available, along with fixed rate (AED15) porterage.
+Free luggage trolleys are widely available, along with fixed rate (AED15) for porter services.
 Left luggage lockers are available, along with both short and long-term storage facilities.
-For lost and found queries contact the main information desk (tel: +971 2 505 5555).
+For lost and found queries refer to the baggage service counter in the Arrival Hall of Terminal 3.

 Abu Dhabi International Airport is fully accessible for persons with reduced mobility.
 There is designated parking, and the terminals are equipped with all necessary facilities, including lifts and disabled toilets.
 Those requiring assistance should in the first case, contact their airline in advance to ensure that necessary provisions are in place.